farhan123mohd/Car-washing-Bot-webapp-client/README.md

 #### 3. Follow the Setup Wizard:

-Accept the license.
+- Accept the license.

-Let it install the required dependencies.
+- Let it install the required dependencies.

-Choose MySQL Server version (8.x recommended).
+- Choose MySQL Server version (8.x recommended).

-Set the root password when prompted and remember it!
+- Set the root password when prompted and remember it!

-Complete the Configuration:
+- Complete the Configuration:

-Set port to default (3306).
+- Set port to default (3306).

-Configure the MySQL server to run as a Windows Service.
+- Configure the MySQL server to run as a Windows Service.

-Complete the installation and finish setup.
+- Complete the installation and finish setup.

-Open MySQL Command Line Client:
+- Open MySQL Command Line Client:

-Search for “MySQL Command Line Client” in the Start Menu.
+- Search for “MySQL Command Line Client” in the Start Menu.

-Enter the root password you set earlier.

 ---